shoui520/shoui520.github.io/docs/faq.md

 Animebook.
 UPDATE: You can use [MPV](https://youtu.be/bbg6ztWecbU) instead
 ### How many words do I need to know to understand EVERYTHING?
 Around 30k.
 You may think, but uh with 2k I can understand 80%?
 Yeah but it gets very steep after that.
 10k is around 98%, 20k is around 99% and 30k is like 99.9% because I can’t guarantee that you can understand 100% with 30k.
 But it is definitely a good number to aim for.
 I don't understand everything in English so is it really worth the endeavour?
 That is your decision.
-### Why are Core decks bad?
-Should I do Core decks?
-They aren't bad... it's just...
-The frequency lists the Core decks are based on are very low quality.
-So you aren’t even learning “core” words.
-It is also much more difficult than Tango.
 ### HUH?
 NO FURIGANA?
 THAT’S IMPOSSIBLE TO READ THEN!!!
 Furigana has never been necessary and relying on it only holds you back becoming able to read fluently.
 You should learn how to function without it.
 In my opinion furigana is pretty useless apart from when it's on names.
-### What’s better Tango N5+N4 or Core2k/3k?
-Doesn’t matter as long as you get onto mining straight after you completed them. :slight_smile:
 ### I don’t have that green + button like you do in Yomichan
 Setup AnkiConnect. <https://foosoft.net/projects/anki-connect/>
 Make sure you also have a proper card type and have filled in the fields correctly.